HubSpot Asset Marketplace module requirements

 - Hardcoding inline styles within modules is not recommended.
 Instead, use dynamic inline styles by enabling fields to control styling.

-- Javascript:
+- JavaScript:

-- All JavaScript must be able to represent multiple instances of a module.
+- JavaScript must be able to represent multiple instances of a module.
 JavaScript in the JS Pane will only load once per page, regardless of the number of module occurrences.

-- JavaScript should reference DOM elements by module specific classnames to ensure elements outside of the module are not unintentionally affected.
+- JavaScript should reference DOM elements by module-specific class names to ensure elements outside of the module are not unintentionally affected.

 When creating modules, you can use a built-in variable called {{name}}